cloudmesh-community/book/chapters/class/516/week3-arch.md

 On the python side, we will introduce you to

 * pytest
-* github API as an example for a REST service
+* GitHub API as an example for a REST service
 * Azure python API
 * AWS boto
 * OpenstackSDK API